eddycordoba/Dynamic-Web-Scraper-Using-Python-/README.md

-# Dynamic-Web-Scraper-Using-Python-
+# Dynamic Web Scraper Using Python: A Simplified Web Scraping Example
 A Scraper that can retrieve useful data from dynamic websites and be stored in tabular CSV format.

-# Simplified Web Scraping Example
 ===============================

 This is a simplified example of a web scraping project that demonstrates my ability to collect data from websites.